Grarak/vita-gprof/README.md

 - Using `-pg` implies `-lc_p` (the profiled standard library) which does not exists for the vita.
 Simple solution, create a symlink :
 `ln -s $VITASDK/arm-vita-eabi/lib/libc.a $VITASDK/arm-vita-eabi/lib/libc_p.a` (we do not need to profile the standard library)
 - You must create the fself without ASLR (Address Space Layout Randomization), exemple `vita-make-fself -na`
 - You must link with libvitagprof.a by adding for example `-lvitagprof` to your LDFLAGS.
-SceLibKernel_stub and SceRtc_stub are also needed.
+SceLibKernel_stub is also needed.
 - Your program must end by calling `gprof_stop("ux0:/data/gmon.out", 1);` (add `#include <vitagprof.h>`).
 You can choose the destination file

 When you app is built you can run it on the Vita and then properly exit the app.